-LOT WIDTH.
-The average horizontal distance between the side lot lines ordinarily measured parallel to the front lot line.

-LOWEST FLOOR.
-The lowest floor of the lowest enclosed area (including basement).
-An unfinished or flood resistant enclosure, usable solely for parking of vehicles, building access or storage, in an area other than a basement area, is not considered a building's lowest floor, provided that such enclosure is not built so as to render the structure in violation of the applicable non-elevation design requirements of this chapter.

-MANUFACTURED DWELLING.

-(A) Residential Trailer.
-A structure constructed for movement on the public highways that has sleeping, cooking, and plumbing facilities, that is intended for human occupancy, that is being used for residential purposes, and that was constructed before January 1, 1962.

-(B) Mobile Home.
-A structure constructed for movement on the public highways that has sleeping, cooking, and plumbing facilities, that is intended for human occupancy, that is being used for residential purposes, and that was constructed between January 1, 1962 and June 15, 1976, and met the construction requirements of Oregon Mobile Home law in effect at the time of construction.

-(C) Manufactured Home.
-A dwelling constructed to U.S. Department of Housing and Urban Development (HUD) standards since June 15, 1976, but not to State Building Code standards.

-1. For any purpose other than that set forth in subparagraph 2 of this paragraph, MANUFACTURED HOME means a structure constructed for movement on the public highways that has sleeping, cooking, and plumbing facilities, that is intended for human occupancy, that is being used for residential purposes, and that was constructed in accordance with federal manufactured housing construction and safety standards and regulations in effect at the time of construction; or

-2. For purposes of implementing any contract pertaining to manufactured homes between the department and the federal government, MANUFACTURED HOME has the meaning given the term in the contract.

-3. MANUFACTURED DWELLING does not mean any building or structure subject to the structural specialty code adopted pursuant to O.R.S.
-455.100 to 455.450 or any unit identified as a recreational vehicle by the manufacturer.

-MATCHING OR LIKE MATERIALS.
-Materials that duplicate the original material in size, shape, composition and texture as closely as possible.

-MOBILE HOME PARK.
-Any privately owned place where two or more mobile homes used for human occupancy are parked within 500 feet of one another on a lot, tract or parcel of land under the same ownership, the primary purpose of which is the rental of spaces.
+- LOT WIDTH.
+The average horizontal distance between the side lot lines ordinarily measured parallel to the front lot line. - LOWEST FLOOR.
+The lowest floor of the lowest enclosed area including basements.
+An unfinished or flood-resistant enclosure used solely for the parking of vehicles, building access, or storage in an area other than a basement area is not considered a building's LOWEST FLOOR provided that such enclosure is not built so as to render the structure in violation of the applicable non-elevation design requirements of this chapter. - MANUFACTURED DWELLING.
+Does not include any building or structure subject to the structural specialty code adopted pursuant to O.R.S.
+455.100 to 455.450 or any unit identified as a recreational vehicle by the manufacturer but does include the following. - (1) MANUFACTURED HOME.
+A dwelling constructed to U.S. Department of Housing and Urban Development (HUD) standards since June 15, 1976 but not to the state's Building Code standards. - (2) MOBILE HOME.
+A structure constructed for movement on the public highways that has sleeping, cooking, and plumbing facilities; that is intended for human occupancy; that is being used for residential purposes; and that was constructed between January 1, 1962 and June 15, 1976 and met the construction requirements of state's Mobile Home Law in effect at the time of construction. - (3) RESIDENTIAL TRAILER.
+A structure constructed for movement on the public highways that has sleeping, cooking, and plumbing facilities; that is intended for human occupancy; that is being used for residential purposes; and that was constructed before January 1, 1962. - (a) For any purpose other than that set forth in division (3)(b) below, MANUFACTURED HOME means a structure constructed for movement on the public highways that has sleeping, cooking, and plumbing facilities; that is intended for human occupancy; that is being used for residential purposes; and that was constructed in accordance with federal manufactured housing construction and safety standards and regulations in effect at the time of construction. - (b) For purposes of implementing any contract pertaining to manufactured homes between the department and the federal government, MANUFACTURED HOME has the meaning given the term in the contract. - MATCHING OR LIKE MATERIALS.
+Materials that duplicate the original material in size, shape, composition, and texture as closely as possible. - MAY.
+The act referred to is discretionary. - MOBILE HOME PARK.
+Any privately owned place where two or more mobile homes used for human occupancy are parked within 500 feet of one another on a lot, tract, or parcel of land under the same ownership, the primary purpose of which is the rental of spaces.

-MULTIPLE FAMILY DWELLING.
+MULTIPLE-FAMILY DWELLING.
 Dwelling designed or intended for the residence of three or more families.

 NATIONAL REGISTER OF HISTORIC PLACES.
 An official listing maintained by the National Park Service of the nation's most significant buildings, sites, objects, structures, or districts significant in American history, architecture, archeology, and culture.
-The State of Oregon recognizes these as "historical resources of statewide significance" according to OAR 660-23-200.
+The state recognizes these as "historical resources of statewide significance" according to O.A.R. § 660-23-200.

 NEW CONSTRUCTION.
-Structures for which the "start of construction" commenced on or after the effective date of this chapter.
+Structures for which the start of construction commenced on or after the effective date of this chapter.

 NEW MANUFACTURED HOME PARK OR SUBDIVISION.
-A manufactured home park or subdivision for which the construction of facilities for servicing the lots on which the manufactured homes are to be affixed (including at a minimum, the installation of utilities, the construction of streets, and either final site grading or the pouring of concrete pads) is completed on or after the effective date of adopted floodplain management regulations.
+A manufactured home park or subdivision for which the construction of facilities for servicing the lots on which the manufactured homes are to be affixed (including at a minimum, the installation of utilities, the construction of streets, and either final site grading or the pouring of concrete pads) is completed on or after the effective date of adopted flood plain management regulations.